|Like Christmas, the Winter solstice celebrates the coming of "light"|

 The causes of this out-of-sorts feelings could be reduced to:

 - a depleted Yin- burned by the excessive activity, little rest, and the heating properties of alcohol and heavy food.
 Yin energy contributes to our emotional stability, mental activity, and our ability to relax and attain restorative sleep, amongst other things.
-When deficient, we may notice symptoms such as moodiness, irritability, depression, inability to concentrate or think straight, insomnia, etc.
+When deficient, we may notice symptoms such as moodiness, irritability, depression, inability to concentrate or think straight, insomnia, etc. For tips on how to nourish our Yin energy visit this post.

 - a depleted Yang from using more energy than we have and failing to nourish ourselves with foods that are easily digestible and therefore useful to the body.
 Yang is the fire that fuels the functioning of our whole body so lack of it can be felt as feeling cold and exhausted, and an sluggishness or underfunctioning in any part of the body and the mind.